ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 1. OTP Manager Component handles OTP Generation and OTP Validation

-1. For OTP generation, system receives a request to generate an OTP along with a Key in input parameter.
+1. For OTP generation, system receives a request to generate an OTP along with a key in input parameter.

 1. This key can be a Mobile number, Email ID or a combination of Mobile Number and Email ID.